 ●Increased lumbar lordosis suggests weak anterior core muscles, a common condition in runners with hip weakness.

-●Vastus medialis atrophy or asymmetry can occur with patellofemoral pain syndrome (PFPS), or in athletes who have had knee surgery.
+●Vastus medialis atrophy or asymmetry can occur with patellofemoral pain, or in athletes who have had knee surgery.

 ●Tenderness along the medial tibial border bilaterally is often present with medial tibial stress syndrome (MTSS), or "shin splints."

 ●Loss of normal lumbar lordosis (with or without back pain) is often present with tight hamstrings.

 ●Loss of internal rotation of the hip occurs with femoral neck stress fracture.

 ●Asymmetry of the quadriceps muscles is common in runners with osteoarthritis of the hip.

 ●Pain and/or a sense of "catching" in the groin with the knee flexed to 90 degrees suggests a labral tear, but also may be seen with iliopsoas tendinopathy.